barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 But this is usually not what happens!
-ClientA can perform many actions in quick succession, and without any mechanism to control this the actions can be executed in parallel on the server.
+ClientA can perform many actions in quick succession, and without any mechanism to control this the actions can be executed in parallel when they reach the server.

 > NOTE: The parallel execution comes from the service bus implementation which can pick up user actions in batches.

-This can obviously lead to a lack of consistency on what is shown on the UI!

-To better understand what might really go wrong we will look at a not so perfect execution order in the next section.
+To better understand what might really go wrong we will look at a, not so perfect, execution order in the next section.

 ## The Issue Scenario

 ![ClientUpdatesIssue]({{ site.baseurl }}/images/2017-10-28-Concurrency/Client Updates Issue.png)

-Let’s take a look at some of the problems in the above diagram:
+Let’s take a look at some of the problems in the above illustration:

-1. First of all the server can process some of the action in parallel without consideration of the sequence the client sends the actions in.
-This results in losing of one of the Actions.
-In the above example that is action A2 which:
+1. The parallel excecution causes Action A2 to be lost because:
-  1. Ran not knowing that Action A1 was performed by the client before it.
+  1. A2 ran not knowing that A1 was performed by the client before itself.
-  2. Finished before Action A1 and it was overwritten.
+  2. Finished before A1 and it was overwritten after A1 finishes.

-2. An issue then that can follow from that is that the client state loses the A2 action.
+2. An issue then that can follow from that is that the client state "loses" the A2.

 3. Finally, let’s say the User refreshes the UI and they get a fresh state or even starts work on a new State.
     1. Unknown to them another user has performed action B1 which updates the server side state to SRB1.
     2. Before SRB1 is propagated to our user they send ActionA3 not knowing about the server changes

 The big problem with item 3 above is that B1 might change the state in such a way that it might affect the user's decision to run A3 or the data they will associate with the action.

-Thinking about this we arrive at the point of the post, being how concurrency is expressed in this system.
+Thinking about this we arrive at title point, being how concurrency is expressed in this system.

 # Concuwhat?!

 Concurrency!
-And after reading the Wikipedia definition, it turns out the lack of concurrency in all of the above examples
+And after reading the Wikipedia definition, it turns out the lack of concurrency in all of the above examples:

 >In computer science, concurrency is the decomposability property of a program, algorithm, or problem into order-independent or partially-ordered